 I assist in meditative practice for beginners, in learning how to create a method of meditation based on various meditative branches, and more advanced meditators who are seeking deeper experience in ritual, or inner-work.
 I also offer one-on-one and group rates.

-- Guided Visualization, Group - $20.00 hour per participant, minimum of 2 participants.
+- Guided Visualization, Group - $30.00 hour per participant, minimum of 2 participants, prorated to $20 per person 10 or more.

 What kind of meditation is right for you?